- For some, making a full payment annually is a comfortable option, and some insurers will offer a discount on the policy of around 7% for doing so.

 - Choosing to pay the premium in 12 monthly installments is easier on your budget.

-- If you intend to switch to another insurance provider before your policy is due for renewal, it may be more convenient and simpler to make that change.
+- If you’re planning to switch to another insurance provider before your policy is due for renewal, it may be more convenient and simpler to make that change.

 What are the benefits of paying annual premiums?

-Paying your premium once a year requires having the funds to comfortably afford it (you don’t want to leave yourself short of cash or have to make budget compromises in other areas of your life).
+Paying your premium once a year requires having thousands of dollars at the ready to afford it — after all, you don’t want to leave yourself short of cash or have to make budget compromises in other areas of your life.
 But paying annually does have its benefits, including:

 Are there other insurance payment options?